department-of-veterans-affairs/va.gov-team/teams/veteran support crew/Contact us page/User research/09-2024 Find help on Contact us/Conversation guide.md

 It seems like we’re ready to get started.
 I'd like to begin by learning more about your experience with VA customer support.

 - How long have you been a Veteran?
-- Have you ever used the ‘Contact us’ page on VA.gov?
+- Have you ever used the Contact us page on VA.gov?
    - `IF NO`
-      - Why might you use the ‘Contact us’ page?
+      - Why might you use the Contact us page?
       - What would you expect to see on it?
       - How else have you found contact information or answers to your questions?
    - `IF YES`
-      -  Can you walk me through that experience of using the ‘Contact us’ page?
+      -  Can you walk me through that experience of using the Contact us page?
       - Did you find what you were looking for?
       -  Did you try to find answers online first?
       -  How did you find the right contact information?